xeoncross/mid/README.md

 is one example.
 The `mid.RequestThrottler` exists to help keep a cap on how many requests your application instance will serve concurrently.

-It is recommended you create a helper function that wraps both these and the Hydration.
+It is recommended you create a helper function that wraps both these (along with any other middleware you are using like Hydration).

 ```go
 // Close connection with a 503 error if not handled within 3 seconds